cparsell/RasterPhotoLinear/README.md

 To get CAD/CAM software to vary the height, use engraving operations.
 These operations are typically meant for CNC bits that have a V-shaped profile and the engraving will cut deeper where the vector is wider.
 With the brush pen, it presses more into the surface causing the varying line width needed for the effect to work.

+I set 0 in the Z axix where the brush pen is almost letting ink on the paper.
+You want the brush to be making very thin lines where the vector shapes are thin and thick lines where the vector is deep.

-Effectively, the V-shaped bit in the CAD/CAM operation is fake and the size (and angle of the V) can be manipulated in order to get the depths just right.
+Effectively, the V-shaped bit and the engraving CAD/CAM operation are lies and the size of the "bit" (and angle of the V) can be manipulated in order to get the depths just right.
+You definitely should check to make sure the toolpath isn't going to go down further than the brush should.
+With the brush pen I used, that's somewhere around .25inch - maybe a little more at most.